oroinc/documentation/user/back-office/marketing/promotions/coupons/import-coupons.rst

 .. start

-**Import File** option helps import large bulk of coupon information into the coupons list using the .csv file.
+**Import File** option helps import large bulk of coupon information into the list of the coupons using the .csv file.

 **Example of coupon bulk import template**